 It has the longest distance and damage path for a single tornado.
 Estimates put the path length between 151 and 235 miles (243 and 378 kilometers).

-It has the fastest forward speed for a major tornado.
+It has the fastest forward speed ever recorded for a major tornado.
 Estimates put the highest forward speed at 73 mph (117 km/h).

 It has the longest duration for a single tornado.
 Estimates put the tornado’s duration at around 3 hours and 30 minutes.